Binding energy of compact stars and their non-radial oscillations: Introduction

 Another important quantity that may be measurable in the event of a supernova explosion is the binding energy $E_b$ of a compact object~\cite{Lattimer-2007}.
-Being the difference between the baryonic and the gravitational mass the binding energy of a neutron star can thought as an analogue of the nuclear binding energy.
+Being the difference between the baryonic and the gravitational mass the binding energy of a neutron star can be thought as an analogue of the nuclear binding energy.
 Interestingly, as suggested by Lattimer~\cite{Lattimer-2007}, the neutrinos emitted during supernovae carry information that may allow us to determine the neutron star binding energy.
-Once again, there have been investigations regarding the involvement of $E_b$ in universal correlations~\cite{Lattimer-2001,Reed-2020,Laskos-2022,Brew-2016}.
-Lattimer and Prakash indicated an empirical connection between the binding energy and the stellar compactness~\cite{Lattimer-2001}, while Reed and Horrowitz~\cite{Reed-2020} discussed a quasi-universal connection with the dimensionless tidal deformability.
-In Ref.~\cite{Laskos-2022} the authors proposed a very precise universal relation between the binding energy, the stellar redshift and the dimensionless tidal deformability that has an error of less than $0.5\%$ and also holds for finite temperature (isentropic) EOSs.
+Once again, there have been investigations regarding the involvement of $E_b$ in universal {relations}~\cite{Lattimer-2001,Reed-2020,Laskos-2022,Brew-2016}.
+Lattimer and Prakash indicated an empirical connection between the binding energy and the stellar compactness~\cite{Lattimer-2001}, while Reed and {Horowitz}~\cite{Reed-2020} discussed a quasi-universal connection with the dimensionless tidal deformability. {Notably, the work of ref.~\cite{Raduta-2020} has examined the validity of the relation between the binding energy and the compactness at finite temperature}.
+In ref.~\cite{Laskos-2022}, the authors proposed a very precise universal relation between the binding energy, the {gravitational} redshift and the dimensionless tidal deformability that has an error of less than $0.6\%$ and also holds for finite temperature (isentropic) EOSs.

+Given that both the binding energy and the frequency of a non-radial oscillation are involved in quasi-universal relations and that they may also be measured in the occasion of a core-collapse supernova explosion~\cite{Abdikamalov-2021,Lattimer-2007}, in the present study we aim to investigate if there is a possible empirical relation that connects them in a EOS independent way.

+In order to extend our study, we do not only consider hadronic EOSs, but we also employ hybrid models featuring a first-order phase transition. {In particular, we utilize the well-known constant speed of sound method to construct a set of hybrid EOSs~\cite{Zdunik-2013,Alford-2013}.
+Notably, recent works on the subject have indicated that the occurrence of a phase transition can lead to deviations from universal relations~\cite{Ranea-2023,Ranea-2022,Ranea-2022b}. }